kunta-labs/AfricaOS/README.md

 ## Input
 ```
-partner_sender <partner_tx_hash> <sig> <pk>
+<partner_sender> <partner_tx_hash> <sig> <pk>
 ```
-Receivers submit the sender of the amount, the hash of the output transaction, their signature of an arbitrary string (default "TEST"), and finally the receiver's public key
+Receivers submit the sender of the amount, the hash of the output transaction, their signature of an arbitrary string (default: "TEST"), and finally the receiver's public key

 # Customization
-We expose common blockchain customization points
+We expose common customization points
 - Block Validation
 - Proposal Validation
 - Proposal Creator Election